Growing & using Woolly Lavender

 Woolly Lavender makes a great addition to our Zone 8-11 Fragrant Herb Garden Six Pack.

-This plant ia not being offered this year.
 You might try Richard Gray Lavender.
 Richard Gray has beautiful gray foliage like Woolly Lavender but it also has a nice dark purple flower.